4 Innovative Projects That Tell Stories Smarter Through Sound

 Fast Company spoke to this topic best: “With the rise of smart objects, we’ve found that products increasingly need to communicate even without a screen, through things like light and sound patterns.”
 Let’s take a look at four noteworthy uses of sound (or wordless tongue, if you will) that help creatively deliver information to users.

-The Sound of Football: In this Swedish Campaign, visually impaired soccer players were given equipment that allowed them to hear rather than see what was happening on the soccer field.
+The Sound of Football: In this Swedish Campaign, visually impaired soccer players were given equipment that allowed them to hear rather than see the events happening on the soccer field.
 In the experience, “a bell rings as a player approaches the ball, a cymbal means they’re close to the net, and a thumping drone signals an incoming player.”
 Can you guess the final score in this tech-enabled match against professional football players?
 1-1.

 Let’s think: How can sound be used in other experiences to deliver information that helps to equalize the playing field for the visually impaired?